Termux-lover-AhesanCoxiT/hamster-key/README.md

 # hamster-key
-This is Very Stronger Hamster Key Generater System.
+This is Very Stronger Hamster Key Generator System.